Mark-Assessment/d-santana-fashion-stylist-M1-2/README.md

 ### Fonts

-* As a main font I used sans serif , and as a backup I put roboto and more.
+* As a main font I used sans serif , and as a backup I used roboto and more.

 ### Images

 * I used images from [pexels.com](www.pexels.com) and there are credited in [credits](#credits) section.
+* I used images from [thispersondoesnotexist.com](www.this-person-does-not-exist.com) and there are credited in [credits](#credits) section.
+* I used images from [www.freepik.com](https://www.freepik.com) and there are credited in [credits](#credits) section.

 [Back to Table of contents](#table-of-contents)
 ___
 # Features

 The website consists of 3 pages.
-One of which is divided into 3 sections.
 Every page and section is accessible from the navigation menu.

 The website has below features: